 Superficial Siderosis Research

-Superficial Siderosis research seems to be an overlooked area because of the rarity of documented instances.
-It wasn’t too long ago there were less than 270 documented cases worldwide, but that seems to be changing.
-The symptoms mirror so many other disorders it is sometimes misdiagnosed as Multiple Sclerosis or Parkinsons.
+Superficial Siderosis research is an overlooked and severely underfunded area.
+Documented cases have been so rare it wasn’t too long ago there were less than 270 diagnosed cases worldwide, but that seems to be changing.
+The symptoms mirror so many other disorders it is sometimes misidentified as Multiple Sclerosis or Parkinsons.

-These research and trials are ongoing so all of us may have some hope the neurodegeneration can be stopped and we can look forward to a better quality of life.
+This research is vital so we have hope the neurodegeneration will stop, and everyone can look forward to a better quality of life.

 Department of Neurology

 in the comment section of the donation form

 The Silent Bleed website is selling wristbands to raise awareness

 The Silent Bleed group are working toward becoming the face of worldwide Superficial Siderosis awareness.
 Their site offers information downloads, hosts the “Ask the Specialist” section where you can ask Dr. Levy questions directly and sponsor 5k Fun Walk/Runs.
 The proceeds from all their fundraising activities help fund continuing research.
 If you live in a country with an NHS medical system, they are more than happy to offer advice on navigating the system.

 Click on the wristband